-The workshop will cover all of the topics required for the AP Statistics curriculum.
-All four main topics will be studied (descriptive statistics, experimental design, probability, and inference) as well as the national exam, its preparation and its grading.
-Included will be preparing students for the exam, book selection, recruiting students, pace, and selling the course to your administrators.
-A TI-83 or TI 84 (preferred) calculator is almost essential for the workshop along with a box for complimentary texts.
-A CD of lesson plans, classroom presentations, activities and workshop training packets from recent AP Statistics Readings will be provided to each participant.
-New teachers will find the CD classroom presentations by three different masters teachers particularly useful.
+The workshop covered all of the topics required for the AP Statistics curriculum.
+All four main topics were studied (descriptive statistics, experimental design, probability, and inference) as well as the national exam, its preparation and its grading.
+Included was preparing students for the exam, book selection, recruiting students, pace, and selling the course to your administrators.
+A TI-83 or TI 84 (preferred) calculator was almost essential for the workshop along with a box for complimentary texts.
+A CD of lesson plans, classroom presentations, activities and workshop training packets from recent AP Statistics Readings were provided to each participant.
+New teachers found the CD classroom presentations by three different masters teachers particularly useful.

 - To calculate and teach descriptive statistics

 - To design data collection plans and to teach these techniques